uconneeb/evolution/biblio.md

 **Lowrey and Crawford 1985.** [Allozyme divergence and evolution in _Tetramalopium_ (Compositae: Asteraceae) on the Hawaiian Islands](https://doi.org/10.2307/2418435) Systematic Botany 10:64-72.

-**Lürling 2003.** [Phenotypic plasticity in the green algae Desmodesmus and Scenedesmus with special reference to the induction of defensive morphology](https://doi.org/10.1051/limn/2003014) Annals of Limnology - International Journal of Limnology 39:85-101.

 **MacPhee.
 2019.** [End of the megafauna: the fate of the world's hugest, fiercest, and strangest animals.](https://www.amazon.com/End-Megafauna-Fiercest-Strangest-Animals/dp/0393249298).
 Norton and Co.
 256 pp.

 **Maloof et al. 2010.** [Possible animal-body fossils in pre-Marinoan limestones from Australia.](https://doi.org/10.1038/ngeo934) Nature geoscience.
 3: 653–659.